 Under such circumstances, Tribal Welfare Department of Andhra Pradesh has been scaling up skill development initiative with diversified activities to provide sustainable employment, in terms of skill based employment & self-employment for upliftment of tribal youth.
-It was understood that there is a need to emphasis on creating awareness among the ST youth on alternative employment opportunities in potential sectors and to turn them up for skill development trainings.In order to improve their participation in skill based employment and Pre-Examination coaching for formal employment is also required, looking at their present skill status.
+It was understood that there is a need to emphasis on creating awareness among the ST youth on alternative employment opportunities in potential sectors and to turn them up for skill development trainings.
+In order to improve their participation in skill based employmentand self-employment, trainings for Self-Employment and Pre-Examination coaching for formal employment is also required, looking at their present skill status.